-1941 Purple Dress
+1941 "Violet" Dress

 Since I improved my pattern drafting skills in a class I took last semester I have taken to re-creating vintage sewing pattern covers.
 This pattern in Simplicity 4581 from 1941.
 It features long sleeves, gathered shoulder detail, and a pleated detail at skirt’s front.
 I used a grape purple cotton twill from Fabric Mart for this project.